AlexGiovanni/hwBLND/hwBLND/readMe.txt

 in the loop
-if there is a word that starts with the first two letters and ends with the last two letters add that word in the table
+if there is a word that starts with the first two letters and ends with the last two letters add that word in the table first row

-for the second row i must find two words that end and start with then appropriate letters in the nested for loop i is the row j is the column there is a at most 15 rows
+for the second row i must find two words that end and start with then appropriate letters there is a at most 15 rows

-maybe i need an outer for loop that loops from 1 to max-word-count+1 this will be the number of rows starting at 1 for each row find a chain of size row l cannot be the column because l only loops 26 times before reseting
+maybe i need an outer for loop that loops from 1 to max-word-count+1 this will be the number of rows starting at 1 for each row find a chain of size row +1

-for the second row i need two words that start and end with the string and overlap find a word that starts with the sequence find a word that ends with the sequence if they dont overlap find another word that ends with the sequence if there is no overlap find another first word and repete
+for the second row i need two words that start and end with the string and overlap find a word that starts with the sequence find a word that ends with the sequence if there is words with these properties check if they overlap

+if they dont overlap find another word that ends with the sequence if there is no overlap find another first word and repeat

-in row two column 1 i am looking for a word that starts with aa and a word that ends with aa i will create an unordered multimap that uses that last two letters as key(maybe not)
+in row two column 1 i am looking for a word that starts with aa and a word that ends with aa

 create a function that will find the words that end with a pair loop trough the first row of the table